 It has become common to use the term Unlimited Calling (or unlimited data for Internet) BUT is it truly unlimited?
 What’ve seen is that in the majority of the cases in the term of service there is a clause reserved for fair utilization and in there is spelled out the actual limits.
 With that said it’s fair to understand VOIP Providers have a reason to prevent abuse and misuse of their services.
 Having said that; consumers need to be aware of the terms of service and manage expectations correctly.

-To il ... rate; we found Vonage World Calling advertises as one of the major features Unlimited Calling.
-However reading the fine-print, there is an allowance of in fact 3000 minutes (50-hours) monthly and calls can be from Canada to US or to a list of predetermined countries.
-In some countries Mobile numbers are also included.
-Also Vonage does disclose the maximum length of each call to be up to 4-hours after which the call will be disconnected.
-In credit to Vonage their website does contain the information but is really intrinsic the navigation in how to get there and you need to know what you are looking for.
+To illustrate; we found Vonage World Calling advertises as one of the major features Unlimited Calling.
+However reading the fine print, there is an allowance of in fact 3000 minutes (50-hours) monthly and calls can be from Canada to the US or to a list of predetermined countries.
+In some countries, Mobile numbers are also included.
+Also, Vonage does disclose the maximum length of each call to be up to 4-hours after which the call will be disconnected.
+In credit, to Vonage, their website does contain the information but is really intrinsic to the navigation in how to get there and you need to know what you are looking for.

 On the other side Phone Power International Plan; right out of their sign-on page show 20-hours (1200 minutes) of international calling to more than 45 countries.
 All of Phone Power’s standard plans have 5,000 minutes (83.5-hours) of either inbound/outbound calling.

 In another note, Comwave Residential Home Phone plans we did found the usual disclaimer, that “unlimited usage is governed by their Fair Usage Policy” regrettably the one listed on their website is for high-speed internet and not for calling.
 Though upon close inspection it is stated under the Reasonable Usable; the cap is for 3,000 minutes (50 hours) with a maximum call duration of 4-hours.